 Expert Mis-sold Pension Compensation Claims

-We specialise in mis-sold pension compensation claims.
-As we work with solicitors, we bring first-hand expertise to missold pensions.
+We specialise in mid-sold pension compensation claims.
+As we work with experienced solicitors, we bring first-hand expertise to mis-sold pensions.

 Mis-sold Pension Compensation Claims Solicitors

-Within this subject, there are two questions that people often ask us.
+Within the subject of pension claims, there are two questions that people often ask us.
 Namely:

-In short, the scope of this issue revolves around poor advice and negligence in outlining the risks that come with a pension.
-Essentially, a financial adviser needs to be assiduous in:
+This issue revolves around poor pension advice and negligence in outlining the risks that come with a pension.
+Essentially, an independent financial adviser (IFA) is responsible for:

 - First, making absolutely certain that you know and understand the risks involved.

-- Additionally, giving you all the information you need so that you can make a decision with reason and that is well-informed.
+- Additionally, giving you all the information you need so that you can make a well-informed decision with reason.

-Frankly, with independent financial advisers, it’s not always easy to tell.
-But it may help to know that this practice is more widespread than you might think and that you’re not alone.
+Frankly, with independent financial advisers, it’s not always easy to tell whether you have fallen victim to mis-sold pension advice.
+But it may help to know that this practice is more widespread than you might think, and that you’re not alone.

-Consider the SIPPs mis-selling scandal, which hit a new low in 2018 with over 2,000 mis-selling complaints.
-The Financial Services Compensation Scheme (FSCS), accordingly, found it necessary to set aside nearly £400 million in preparation for compensation claims.
+Consider the SIPPs mis-selling scandal, which hit a new low in 2018, with over 2,000 mis-selling complaints.
+The Financial Services Compensation Scheme (FSCS), accordingly, found it necessary to set aside nearly £400 million in preparation for pension claims.
 Between August and October 2018, 62% of all complaints were upheld in favour of the claimant.

-With that in mind, it’s reasonable to seek out No Win, No Fee solicitors that specialise in bad pension practice claims.
-You’ve no financial commitment to sort out if you don’t win.
-Moreover, an expert solicitor gives your initial case it’s requisite due diligence.
-Otherwise, they wouldn’t agree to proceed: in short, they’ve shown that they believe in your chances of winning.
+With that in mind, it’s reasonable to seek out No Win, No Fee solicitors that specialise in compensation for bad pension advice.
+This way, you’ve no financial commitment to sort out if you don’t win.
+Moreover, an expert mis-sold pension claims solicitor will give your initial case it’s requisite due diligence.

 Mis-sold Pension Compensation Claim Experiences